thejaviertc/steam-workshop-stats/README.md

 # **Todo List:**
 - [ ] Improve Landing Page.
 - [ ] Start Using ReactJS.
+- [ ] Maybe create a Database to store data from all and made graphs with it?.

 # **Suggestions/Bugs:**
 ## **Do you have a suggestion/seen a bug?
 Make an issue.**